ezgna/memo-stacker/README.md

-# Memolog - Stackable Notes
+# Memo Stacker

-Memolog is a lightweight and user-friendly app designed for quickly jotting down timestamped memos.
+Memo Stacker is a lightweight and user-friendly app designed for quickly jotting down timestamped memos.
 Whether you’re capturing fleeting thoughts or tracking daily tasks, it helps you record them effortlessly.

 ## Download